yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 Each stage in the pipeline requires different tools and processes that allow teams to work together effectively toward achieving their objectives.
 Version control systems such as Git are used by developers so they can collaborate on changes without overwriting each other’s code; automated test suites ensure quality assurance; continuous integration servers compile all changes into deployable versions quickly; deployment automation tools manage deployments across multiple environments with minimal manual effort; monitoring solutions provide feedback about how applications are performing in production environments - all these elements contribute towards creating an efficient software delivery process for every individual project or product release cycle.

-Finally, pipelines should also include activities related to communication between stakeholders, including customer service representatives who help customers use products correctly or technical support personnel who resolve problems when things go wrong during operation times.
+Pipelines should also include activities related to communication between stakeholders, including customer service representatives who help customers use products correctly or technical support personnel who resolve problems when things go wrong during operation times.
 This ensures everyone involved has access to up-to-date information regarding progress made throughout the entire process, which allows teams to stay informed at all times while making sure deadlines are met along the way.

 # Key Phases